by Megan Dill

 Megan Dill, New York

-While shooting with her Canon 5d mark III and a few prime lenses, Megan prefers natural, low light to capture simple, emotive, and mysterious photographs which is reflective of her introverted personality.
-She got started in photography in 2007 while she was wrapping up a graduate degree prior to starting a family which now includes her husband and one son.
-Cooking, baking, and making her own soap are a few of the things Megan enjoys along with silliness, goat cheese, and quirky documentary films.
+Author of Therapeutic Photography, Megan is a hobbyist photographer based in the lower Hudson Valley of New York where she lives with her musician husband and two young sons.
+She enjoys playing with light and shadow to create evocative images, and gravitates towards moody black and white processing in her work.
+Megan is a Canon shooter and uses an assortment of prime lenses, and also frequently turns to her Fuji X mirrorless system which includes several native and adapted lenses.
+Additionally, she shoots with several film cameras, to include 35mm and medium format.
+Cooking, baking, and making her own soap are a few of the things Megan enjoys along with goat cheese and quirky documentary films.
 Megan also has an undergraduate degree in Atmospheric Science and used to be employed as a meteorologist which explains her desire to go storm chasing with her camera in tow.
 Unfortunately, the thunderstorms where she lives in New York are not too exciting.